zeshan-ops/projecto/docs/design/programFlow.md

 ## Elaboration
 When projecto is called, there are three common first steps.
 1. Parsing the command line arguments, separating the command name and its modifiers
+    - Identifying the command from `argv[1]` by comparing it to a list of possible commands
+        - If the command has no matches, output error message: command unrecognised
+    - Copying `argv[2+]` into a vector of strings
 2. Initialising the program (setting the focused project and data file path)
+    - Reading the initialisation file and setting the appropriate variable values
 3. Choosing the appropriate command
+    - Passing the command and the parameters to a command chooser which creates the appropriate command object
+    - Command object verifies the parameter syntax
+        - If the paramater syntax is incorrect, output error message
+    - Execute the command.

 There are then three groupings of command type, A, B and C. These are grouped because they have similar steps to follow.

 **Group A**:
 The commands in this group are: